brandeil/homework/Approach.md

 2) It might be a good idea to use an AMI that has python, pip manager, etc pre-installed instead of using a base Linux images provided by AWS

-3) A Configuration management tool such as Ansible/Puppet would be a much better approach instead of embedding start up scripts on the EC2.
-For example,  the web software could be deployed to any distribution of Linux whereas the User data scripts (as coded) will only work on Ubuntu.
+3) A Configuration management tool such as Ansible/Puppet would be another approach to deploying out the airflow software to the EC2 instances.
-For the sake of time,  using User Data is faster as opposed to creating the tasks of configuring a Puppet master and building out the modules required.
-That is the only reason for using User Data scripts.

 4) Database should use multi-az failover for production environment to ensure high-availability.